cap-ntu/Morph/README.md

 The video segmentation for the video file 46 seconds.

 We then measure the transcoding time for the test video file with different number of transcoding workers.
+The target resolution is 480x360.
 We illustrate the transcoding time in the following table:

 | Worker Number  | FFmpeg | 1 | 5     | 10    | 15    | 20    | 25    | 30    |
 |------------------   |------  |------ |------   |------   |------   |------   |------   |------   |